jdanil/libyear/README.md

 - `defer` - Defer enforcing any thresholds until the date specified for matching dependencies.
 - `drift` - Override drift threshold for matching dependencies.
 - `pulse` - Override pulse threshold for matching dependencies.
-- `releases` - Override releases threshold for matching dependencies.
+- `releases` - Override stable releases threshold for matching dependencies.
+- `major` - Override major releases threshold for matching dependencies.
+- `minor` - Override minor releases threshold for matching dependencies.
+- `patch` - Override patch releases threshold for matching dependencies.

 To match a specific dependency, make sure to include the starts with (`^`) and ends with (`$`) anchors.